 The bookkeeper’s role will always depend on the varying size of the company as well as its nature of business.
 With small companies, bookkeepers will most likely have more elaborate and extensive responsibilities.
 In a more general sense though, here are the main duties of a bookkeeper:

-From tracking the missing hours, holiday and overtime payments, leaves taken without pay, and tax deductions, bookkeepers can definitely help with the time-consuming task of payroll processing.
+From tracking the missing hours, holiday and overtime payments, leave taken without pay, and tax deductions, bookkeepers can help with the time-consuming task of payroll processing.

 Preparing financial statements

 Bookkeepers are responsible for preparing the company’s financial statements, balance sheets, cash flow statements, and more.
 Additionally, they can review your source documents and post entries into your accounting software.

 The bookkeeper is often responsible for the company’s general ledger – the record-keeping system for a company’s financial transactions.

 As mentioned above, they produce financial statements and other reports for the company’s leaders.
 They also work with the following records:

 - Review records

 There’s no space for mistakes in this line of work, so bookkeepers are also tasked to double-check records to ensure that the records match.